SW-g16/sw/documentation/final-report.md

     Voter has subclasses MiddleAgedVoter, YoungVoter, OldVoter, FemaleVoter, MaleVoter

-For each legislative assembly, there is the relevant data of what polity it legislates for.
+For each legislative assembly, there is the relevant data of what authority it processes votes for, and to which polity the authority applies the passed votes to.

+    VotingAssembly processes votes for Authority

-    VotingAssembly legalizes for Polity
+    Authority legalizes for Polity

 Polities can be divided into several subcategories, describing different scopes, organizational types and legislatives statuses.

     Polity has subclasses State, Commune, Federation, County

+ There is room for a lot of further refinement in many directions as we move further away from our core structure, which is the sets of `Voter direction Votable` and `Votable processedBy VotingAssembly` triples

 ## Ontology

 ### Vocabulary

-Our vocabulary is designed to express voting data and some other related data from a number of different sources.
+Our vocabulary is designed to express voting data and other related data from a variety of sources.
 Its construction was enabled by a basic level of domain knowledge and an intermediate understanding of OWL.
-The practical task of ontology construction was performed using the Protégé ontology editor.
+The practical task of ontology construction was performed using the Protege ontology editor.

 ### Ontology Construction

 A vocabulary becomes an ontology when instance data is added to it.
-Our combined ontology includes our vocabulary and instance data mined from external sources.
+The combined ontology includes a custom vocabulary and instance data mined from external sources.
-In addition to using our vocabulary, the instance data also includes some references to external sources.
+In addition to using the custom vocabulary, the instance data also includes references to external sources.
 These resources include both central properties like `dbo:party` to indicate the party a voter belongs to,
     and real entities like `dbr:United_States_Senate`.
-See further elaborations on how we use what external data.
+See 'further elaborations' on how external data is used.

 ## Inferencing

 ### Initial Trivial Inferences

-*In this section, we use a pseudo-formal ad-hoc notation to communicate
+*In this section,  a pseudo-formal ad-hoc notation is used to communicate
     steps we want to either infer or deduce.*

-These inferences are trivial but enrich our dataset,
+These inferences are trivial but enrich the dataset,
     helping us construct human-friendly data-views
     as well as providing us useful variables we can reference when computing statistics later on.